abdrhmn/advent-of-code-2020/README.md

 This is my solition of [Advent of Code](https://adventofcode.com/)

-Disclaimer: I'm a novice in Python, and used these programming challenges as practice.
+<sub>Disclaimer: I'm a novice Python developer.
+I'm solving these programming challenges as practice.</sub>